M1ssByt3/Plp-/README.md

                       Enables the creation of innovative and impactful software solutions.

 # Identify and describe at least three key milestones in the evolution of software engineering.
+  1. The foundational Phase (1940s-1970)
+      This phase marked the birth of software engineering, starting with early programming on machines like ENIAC and the introduction of high-level languages like FORTRAN.
+The term "software engineering" was formally coined in 1968, emphasizing the need for systematic approaches to manage growing complexity.
+Structured programming and modular design emerged as key methodologies, laying the groundwork for disciplined software development.
+  2. The Expansion and Diversification Phase (1980s–2000s) This era saw rapid advancements, including the rise of object-oriented programming (OOP), which revolutionized software design with reusable and modular code.
+The internet boom in the 1990s shifted focus to web development, while the 2000s introduced Agile methodologies and DevOps, enabling faster, more collaborative, and iterative development processes.
+  3. The Expansion and Diversification Phase (1980s–2000s) This era saw rapid advancements, including the rise of object-oriented programming (OOP), which revolutionized software design with reusable and modular code.
+The internet boom in the 1990s shifted focus to web development, while the 2000s introduced Agile methodologies and DevOps, enabling faster, more collaborative, and iterative development processes.

 List and briefly explain the phases of the Software Development Life Cycle.